 YAMAHA INSTRUMENTATION PANEL

-Grady-White installs full Yamaha Command Link instrumentation on pre-rig boats.
+Grady-White installs full Yamaha Command Link or Command Link Plus instrumentation on all boats.
 The instruments are powered by the ignition key(s) and will operate when the ignition switch(es) is in the "on" position.